azu/debug/README.md

 ### API

-This library provide `debug` that is a function.
+This library provide a `debug` function.

 This `debug` function output to console if **DEBUG MODE** is enabled.